Chemist05/Breast-Cancer-Detector/README.md

 ## How we built it

 ## Challenges I ran into
-Not enough computing power to train my YOLO model with my customer dataset\n
+Not enough computing power to train my YOLO model with my customer dataset
-Solution: reduces epochs\n
+Solution: reduces epochs
 Consequence: reduces accuracy

 ## Accomplishments that we're proud of
 That my project even work.